While winter may have descended upon our Confluence property, there are big changes afoot under the snow!

 Dalin is no stranger to the project: Since 2018, when he was a Recreation Management student at the University of Montana, Dalin has provided technical input and oversight of trail projects at the Confluence.
 Five Valleys contracted with Dalin and Summit Independent Living to supervise the Confluence Gateway Trail project, which is being constructed by Wild Rockies Landscaping.

 Along the trail route, Peteʼs Cabin has also seen some big changes.
 Over the last year, the Friends of Upper Rock Creek Historic District made great headway in rehabilitating Pete's Cabin.
 The Friends spent two weeks replacing the cabinʼs roof and many of its structural logs, using trees from the Confluence itself.
 The entire cabin was also jacked off the ground and leveled.
 This spring, the Friends will replace the sill logs, reframe the windows, widen the door, and level the floor.
 Once complete, Pete's Cabin will be a safe place for visitors and school groups – and provide a sheltered place to wait out a Montana hailstorm!
-We are grateful to the Friends for volunteering their time to preserve this amazing slice of living history.
+We are grateful to the Friends for volunteering their time to preserve this amazing slice of living history, and to the Historical Museum at Fort Missoula for grant funding that is supporting this project.

 In the years to come, the Confluence Gateway Initiative will provide a roadmap for developing an accessible trail loop around the wetland and further expanding the property's trail network, building a new, accessible wetland observation platform, expanding educational interpretation, and more.
 Thanks to support from Montana Fish, Wildlife and Parks, we purchased additional solar audio posts last year to help share the story of the Confluence with those who are blind or have low vision, or those wanting to experience the Confluence's story in a whole new way.
 We are currently working with a professional audio describer and the Séliš - Qlʼispé Culture Committee to translate our existing interpretive signs into an audio format that will be available on the audio posts along the trail route, as well as the Five Valleys website.

 Thanks to our community's continued support, 2024 is going to be a big year at the Rock Creek Confluence.
-Stay tuned!
+Plan your own visit to the Confluence, located just 22 miles east of Missoula (map) and stay tuned!